Thing (Marvel Comics): Powers and abilities

-The Thing is an exceptionally skilled pilot, due to his time spent as a test pilot in the United States Marine Corps and as a founding member of the Fantastic Four.
-He is also a formidable and relentless hand-to-hand combatant.
+The Thing is an exceptionally skilled pilot due to his time spent as a test pilot in the United States Marine Corps.
+As a founding member of the Fantastic Four, he is also a formidable hand-to-hand combatant.
 His fighting style incorporates elements of boxing, wrestling, judo, jujitsu, and street-fighting techniques, as well as hand-to-hand combat training from the military.

 On occasion, when Ben Grimm regained his human form and lost his Thing powers, he used a suit of powered battle armor designed by Reed Richards that simulated the strength and durability of his mutated body, albeit to a weaker degree.
 Wearing the suit, which was designed to physically resemble his rocky form, Ben continued to participate in the Fantastic Four's adventures.
 The first exo-skeletal Thing suit was destroyed after Galactus restored Ben's natural powers and form.
 A second suit was built (presumably by Richards) and used sporadically when Ben had been returned to his human form again.

 Reed has failed many times to restore Ben permanently to human form.
 When Doom reverses Sharon Ventura's similar cosmic-ray transformation, he uses both science and magic.
 Ben is almost immortal when in his Thing form, as he only ages when he is human.
 After Franklin and Valeria create a formula that allows Ben to become human for one week each year, Reed and Nathaniel traveled over 3,000 years into the future to see Ben still alive after all that time.

 Other versions

+Several alternate universe versions of the Thing have appeared throughout the character's publication history.

 Age of Apocalypse

-In the Age of Apocalypse, Ben Grimm never becomes the Thing, and instead is a Human High Council Agent, fighting Apocalypse's forces, alongside Clint Barton (Hawkeye), Donald Blake (Thor), Carol Danvers (Ms. Marvel), Gateway, Gwen Stacy, Tony Stark (Iron Man), Susan Storm (Invisible Woman), and Victor von Doom (Doctor Doom).
-In his place, Bruce Banner becomes a Grey Hulk-like monster called the Thing.
-In What If?: X-Men Age of Apocalypse #1 (2007), Ben is a member of the Defenders, the Age of Apocalypse version of the Avengers/Ultimates.

-Age of Ultron

-In the "Age of Ultron" reality, the Thing along with Human Torch and Mister Fantastic are shown to seemingly perish by attacks from multiple Ultron drones.

-Counter Earth

-On Counter Earth, counterparts of the Fantastic Four hijack an experimental spaceship to be the first humans in space.
-Man-Beast negates the effects of the cosmic radiation for all of them except Reed Richards who succumbs to the effects a decade later.
-Ben Grimm's counterpart is shown to be unaffected by the cosmic radiation and is currently assisting Richards by gathering data held by the High Evolutionary.

-Earth-A

-In this universe, Ben and Reed Richards are the only occupants of the experimental spacecraft that exposes them to cosmic rays.
-Ben is called "Mr. Fantastic" and has stretching and flame powers instead.
+In "Age of Apocalypse", Ben Grimm is a human member of the Human High Council, a group opposing Apocalypse.